ejjarder/ExData_Plotting1/README.md

 Output: [plot1.png](plot1.png)
 Plot Function: `hist.global.active.power()` in [plot.functions.R](plot.functions.R)

+The `hist.global.active.power()` uses the `hist()` function on the Global Active Power data to generate the required plot.

 ### [plot2.R](plot2.R)

 Output: [plot2.png](plot2.png)
 Plot Function: `plot.active.power.to.date.time()` in [plot.functions.R](plot.functions.R)

+The `plot.active.power.to.date.time()` uses the `plot()` function on the Global Active Power data against the Date-Time to generate the required plot.
+The `plot.active.power.to.date.time()` has a second optional parameter that controls the Global Active Power label.
+This is used when generating [plot4.png](plot4.png), which uses the same plot.

 ### [plot3.R](plot3.R)

 Output: [plot3.png](plot3.png)
 Plot Function: `plot.sub.metering.to.date.time()` in [plot.functions.R](plot.functions.R)

+The `plot.sub.metering.to.date.time()` first uses the `plot()` function on the Sub Metering 1 data against the Date-Time to generate the required plot, but passes the `type = 'n'` parameter to generate an empty plot.
+It then calls the `line()` function on each of the Sub Metering data while setting the appropriate color.
+It then generates a legend on the top right of the plot using the `legend()` function.

 ### [plot4.R](plot4.R)